How to Play Jazz Guitar – A Practice Guide

 - Work scales with specific rhythms over a tune.

-- Repeat all of these exercises with one and two-octave scale shapes.
+- Repeat these exercises with one and two-octave scale shapes.

-As you can see, there is much more to learning Jazz scales beyond running those shapes on the fretboard in order to become proficient and musical with scales in a Jazz jam situation.
+As you can see, there’s much more to learning jazz scales beyond running those shapes on the fretboard.

-When learning how to play Jazz guitar, you need to have a strong understanding of scales and modes, but you need to use them as the foundation to build up from that starting point, not as an ending point for your improvisational studies.
+When learning how to play jazz guitar, you need a strong understanding of scales and modes, but they need to be the foundation that you build up from, not as an ending point for your soloing studies.

 Jazz Guitar Arpeggios

-Though they are easier to learn on guitar as compared to scales, as they have fewer notes to learn in each shape, arpeggios are more difficult to improvise with as you will need to apply one shape per chord change in your Jazz solos.
+Though they’re easier to learn on guitar as compared to scales, arpeggios are more difficult to solo with as you’ll need to apply one shape per chord change in your solos.

-As well, while arpeggios are the most direct way to address any chord change, as they contain only the chord tones of the changes you’re applying them to, they can sound a bit stale over time if you don’t move beyond playing arpeggio A over chord B in your lines.
+As well, while arpeggios are the most direct way to address any chord change, they can sound a bit stale if you don’t move beyond playing arpeggio A over chord B in your lines.

-Because of this, it is not only important to learn arpeggios, but to apply them to tunes in a creative and musical fashion in your studies.
+Because of this, it’s not only important to learn arpeggios, but to apply them to tunes in a creative and musical fashion.